merjemmm/WA-EV-Analysis/README.md

  * They are followed by Nissan at 14,721.
  * The `OTHER 22` present in the pie chart is representative of 22 other car brands where each individually had less than 1,000 cars registered.
 For ease of understanding, they are all shown under this label instead.
  * There are two registered Rolls-Royce EVs in Washington.
  * There is one Vinfast EV registered.
-This might be surprising, but Vinfast is a popular EV brand abroad (https://vinfast.com, https://en.wikipedia.org/wiki/VinFast).
-It was also named as among world's 100 most influential companies in 2024 by Time Magazine's (https://time.com/6979933/vinfast/).
+This might be surprising, but Vinfast is a popular EV brand abroad ([Their Official Website](<https://vinfast.com>), <https://en.wikipedia.org/wiki/VinFast>).
+It was also named as among world's 100 most influential companies in 2024 by [Time Magazine](<https://time.com/6979933/vinfast/>).
 The more you know.

 <iframe
   src="asset_plots/pie_chart_p2f.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>